Help us improve your experience.

 2 Configure a Service Location in Juniper Security Director Cloud

 Create service locations.
-This is where the vSRX-based VPN gateways creates secure connections between different networks.
+This is where VPN gateways create secure connections between different networks.

 3 Generate Device Certificates in Juniper Security Director Cloud Generate digital certificates for Juniper Secure Edge to establish secure communications between Secure Edge and user endpoints.

-4 Create an IPsec Profile in Juniper Security Director Cloud Create IPsec profiles to establish IPsec tunnels for communication between the WAN edge devices on your Juniper Mist cloud network with Secure Edge instance.
+4 Create an IPsec Profile in Juniper Security Director Cloud Create IPsec profiles to establish IPsec tunnels for communication between the WAN Edge devices on your Mist cloud network with the Secure Edge instance.

-5 Create a Site in Juniper Security Director Cloud Create a site that hosts a WAN edge device (Session Smart Router or SRX Series Firewall).
-The traffic from the device is forwarded to the Secure Edge instance through a secure tunnel for an inspection.
+5 Create a Site in Juniper Security Director Cloud Create a site that hosts a WAN Edge device.
+The traffic from the device is forwarded to the Secure Edge instance through a secure tunnel for inspection.

 6 Deploy a Secure Edge Policy in Juniper Security Director Cloud Configure policies that define the security rules and actions for the traffic originating from or destined to the site.

-8 Create Secure Edge Connectors in the Juniper Mist Cloud Portal Create Secure Edge connectors in the Juniper Mist cloud portal.
-This task completes the configuration on the Mist cloud side of the tunnels to establish an IPsec tunnel between WAN edge device managed by Mist and the Secure Edge instance.
+8 Create Secure Edge Connectors in the Juniper Mist Cloud Portal Create Secure Edge connectors in the Mist portal.
+This task completes the tunnel configuration on the Mist cloud side which establishes an IPsec tunnel between WAN Edge devices managed by Mist and the Secure Edge instance.

-9 Modify an Application Policy Create a new or change an existing application policy to direct the traffic from WAN edge device to the Internet through Juniper Security Director Cloud instead of going through a hub for centralized access.
+9 Modify an Application Policy Create a new application policy or edit an one to direct the traffic from the WAN Edge device to the Internet through Juniper Security Director Cloud (instead of going through a hub for centralized access).

-10 Verify the Configuration Confirm if your configuration is working by checking the established IPsec tunnels in:
+10 Verify the IPsec Tunnel from Mist to Juniper Secure Edge (Manual) Confirm your configuration is working by checking the established IPsec tunnels in:

 • WAN Insights in Mist portal